Search Results

 Orthodox Christianity The Orthodox Christian Church, also called the "Eastern Orthodox," "Greek Orthodox" Church, or simply "the Orthodox Church," is the oldest Christian Church in the world, founded by Jesus Christ and with its beginnings chronicled in the New Testament.
 (Our own Patriarchate of Antioch, one of the most ancient of Orthodox churches, was originally founded in A.D.
 34 by Ss.
 Peter and Paul.
 All other Christian churches and groups can be traced historically back to it.
 With roughly 250 million members worldwide, Orthodoxy is second in size only to the Roman Catholic Church.
 However, in spite of its size, relatively few Americans are aware that it exists.
 The Orthodox Church has deep and lasting roots in Christian antiquity and is steeped in rich Biblical tradition.
 It has been the context of Christian living for millions of Christians for almost twenty centuries.
 Yet one cannot understand the Orthodox Church merely by reading about it.
 Just as reading a biography about someone is no substitute for knowing the biography's subject personally, Orthodox Christianity must be experienced firsthand to be understood.

-- Hidden Saints | St. James Orthodox
+- Giving | St. James Orthodox

 - Photos | St. James Orthodox